Have access to the cluster as a user with

 Have access to the web console as a user with

-From the web console, click Administration > Cluster Settings and review the contents of the Overview tab.
+From the web console, click Administration > Cluster Settings and review the contents of the Details tab.

 the version that you want to update to,